studiohyperset/listifer-blacklist/README.md

 # Listifer Keyword Blacklist

-We populated the first version of this list with words the [Android (KitKat) dictionary](https://android.googlesource.com/platform/packages/inputmethods/LatinIME/+/master/dictionaries/) marked as `possibly_offensive=true`.
+We populated the first version of this list with most of the words marked `possibly_offensive=true` and/or `flags=offensive` in the [en_wordlist.combined.gz Android (KitKat) dictionary](https://android.googlesource.com/platform/packages/inputmethods/LatinIME/+/master/dictionaries/).

-Listifer Keyword Blacklist (listifer.com)